anoop-pn/Twitter-Data-Search-Engine/Backend/README.md

 Run the following command from backend root folder my-luceneApp
 ### mvn clean install -Dspring.profiles.active=dev

-This build the jar in the folder "my-luceneApp\target\my-luceneApp-1.0-SNAPSHOT.jar"
+This will build the jar in the folder "my-luceneApp\target\my-luceneApp-1.0-SNAPSHOT.jar"

 Now you can use this jar to run the backend using command:
 ### java -jar my-luceneApp-1.0-SNAPSHOT.jar tweetsData.json invertedIndex.csv --server.port=8083